Best Notion Templates for Students to use in 2021

 - Student templates enable you to manage your studies, maintain a reading list, take notes, and do much more on Notion with very little effort, so you can concentrate on things that require more attention and improve your productivity.

 Notion is a prominent name in the productivity space.
 It is essentially an all-in-one workspace that you can use to do a whole bunch of things, ranging from something as basic as taking notes and setting up task lists to creating personal wikis/databases, building websites, and setting up a resonance calendar.
 So no matter whether you are a student or a professional, you can use Notion to your advantage to organize your life and improve your productivity.

-Although, despite all its goodness, one thing that abstains a lot of individuals from getting on board Notion is its steep learning curve, which demands time and effort to build a system that works for them.
+Although, despite all its goodness, one thing that prevents many individuals from getting on board Notion is its steep learning curve, which demands time and effort to build a system that works for them.
 Fortunately, though, there are Notion templates that make it convenient for anyone to get started instantly.
 And that’s where Notion scores over Evernote and other similar apps.

 We have already covered some of the essential Notion templates for personal use in one of our articles.
-And for this one, we will focus on the best Notion templates for students.
+And for this one, we will focus on the best Notion templates for students and educators.
 If you are a high school student or a college student, you can use these templates to get better at your tasks and stay focused and productive.

 Best Notion Templates for Students

 Notion templates come as both built-in and user-generated templates, both of which you can duplicate to a Notion page and customize to your preference.
 Here are a few such useful student templates that you can use.